markqvist/Sideband/README.md

 ## Installation On Linux, Android and MacOS

-For your Android devices, download an [APK on the latest release](https://github.com/markqvist/Sideband/releases/latest) page.
+For your Android devices, you can install Sideband through F-Droid, by adding the [Between the Borders Archive Repo](https://reticulum.betweentheborders.com/fdroid/archive/), or you can download an [APK on the latest release](https://github.com/markqvist/Sideband/releases/latest) page.
+Both sources are signed with the same release keys, and can be used interchangably.

 A DMG file containing a macOS app bundle is also available on the  [latest release](https://github.com/markqvist/Sideband/releases/latest) page.